AngelTintaya/DataEngineering/README.md

 19. Click on Delete Branch
 20. Now the code should be updated.

-# Git: Develop has changes and in loca I also have chages
+# Git: Develop has changes and in local I also have chages
 - git fetch origin: To get the latest commit
 - Stage current changes
 - git rebase origin/develop: re-apply our local commit on top of remote develop

+# If can not push to develop because a rule that force PR
+- create a new branch (It will take your changes)
+- Push the new branch
+- Do a PR in Github
+- Go to develop
+- Do a git pull origin develop
+- Now develop is up to date.
+- Make sure to delete unnecessary branchs in local

+# Delete unncecessary branches in local
+- Checkout to other branch (develop)
+- git branch -d branch_name: Will delete the branch
+- git remote prune origin: Will remove deleted branch from logs

+# Sync Github in AzureDatabricks (Alumns)